|

 they are not kept at peak sharpness.
 They do not fit comfortably in a pocket, and therefore the lack of

+portability makes them attractive for home use only.
 Wedge Cutter: These cut a "V" down the center of the cap, about an 1/8-1/4" deep.
 Typically,

 they work very well on thin (less than 40 ring size) and tapered (torpedo shaped) cigars.
 They do not

+give a clean cut on the thicker heads.
 Punch: A punch cuts a small circle into the cap.
 A well designed one can have an ejection

 spring to push out the cut tobacco.
 The punch does not work well on thin cigars.
 It works well on thick